-numerous logging companies), Samuel Hedges (president of the company that built Harbor Island, the first Husky Stadium, and the Dexter Horton Building), David Skinner (president of Port Blakely Mill - the largest mill in the world at the time, and then Skinner and Eddy - one of Seattle's biggest shipyards), and Elbridge A. Stuart (father of Washington State's dairy industry and founder of the Carnation Milk Products Company).
+James A. Moore, who developed much of Seattle's Capitol Hill, chose Millionaire's Row to be his showplace street.
+Moore built his own home there, and sold the other lots to prominent Seattleites to build their noteworthy homes.
+All were people with reputations which Moore felt would enhance the street.
+Most of the residents were prominent businessmen, such as Thomas Bordeaux (president of the Mason County Logging Company, and co-founder of the town of Bordeaux, WA), Nathan Eckstein (president of Schwabacher Brothers & Co., Seattle's oldest business, and namesake of Eckstein Middle School), Charles Cobb (founder and president of numerous logging companies), Samuel Hedges (president of the company that built Harbor Island, the first Husky Stadium, and the Dexter Horton Building), David Skinner (president of Port Blakely Mill - the largest mill in the world at the time, and then Skinner and Eddy - one of Seattle's biggest shipyards), and Elbridge A. Stuart (father of Washington State's dairy industry and founder of the Carnation Milk Products Company).
 Those are only a few of the names - the full list of early residents is quite stunning.
 As one might expect given the times, most of these businesspeople were White, Protestants of European descent, and male.
 Two of the early owners, Nathan Eckstein and Julius Shafer, were Jewish.

 In 1900, James A. Moore purchased the land that is now Millionaire's Row.
 Unlike most developers of the time, he provided much of the residential infrastructure, including paved streets, sidewalks, water, and sewers.
 Moore kept this street private, just for notable people, and all houses on Millionaire's Row have at least one plat that is part of Moore's "Capitol Hill Unrecorded Addition," though some of the lots were expanded with property from other additions to allow for larger homes and yards.
-Figure 41 is a detail from the 1908 Baist's Real Estate Atlas.
-Note that the names of the owners were written only for the properties of Millionaire's Row.
 In 1906, the Volunteer Park Water Tower was built, providing a landmark visual terminus to Millionaire's Row in the north.
 The recently landmarked Caroline Horton House was built the same year, and is on the southern boundary of Millionaire's Row.
 The last early 20th century house built on the street is the Nathan Eckstein house, constructed from 1914-1915.

 In 1923, President Harding visited Seattle, and traveled north on Millionaire's Row to Volunteer Park.
 Residents hung a large U.S. flag across the street from the Eckstein to the Ederer House.
 The next year, residents of the street asked that the city take ownership of the street, due to the increasing traffic.
 The Seattle Department of Parks took control of the street, turning it into an official Seattle park called "Volunteer Parkway."
-Figure 42 shows a map provided by the City of Seattle, with Volunteer Parkway in green diagonal hatching.
-Note this closely follows the border of Millionaire's Row, outlined in red.
-The border of Volunteer Park, also in green diagonal hatching, appears at the very top of the map.

 Originally the street was actually a boulevard, with median plantings in the center.
-These medians are clearly visible in Figure 43, an early postcard showing the view northward from the Stuart House to the Volunteer Park Water Tower.
 Several hitching posts for horses still remain on the street, as well as a steppingstone for exiting carriages.
 However, the Department of Parks removed the center median to improve traffic flow around 1924.
-Figure 44 shows a similar view to this postcard today, but the median plantings have been removed allowing for more cars, the
+Today, the median plantings have been removed allowing for more cars, the street has become increasingly popular for pedestrians walking to and from the park, and the trees have grown significantly taller.